back arrow icon

 5 minutes

-In this guide, we’ll walk you through the key legal steps, tax requirements, and timelines to avoid trouble later.
+In this guide, we’ll walk you through how to dissolve a U.S. startup step by step, including the key legal filings, tax requirements, and timelines to avoid costly mistakes.

 ⚠️ Why proper dissolution matters